-They are as the name said switches that activate several parts of the cooling system, according to the engine’s temperature.
+As the name implies, these switches activate several parts of the cooling system, according to the temperature of the engine.

-- Radiator Fan: activates the radiator fan, forcing the passage of air through the radiator, assisting on the coolant liquid’s temperature.
+- Radiator fan: as it is activated, it forces the passage of air through the radiator, assisting with the coolant temperature.

-- Warning lamp – Alarm: activates a warning lamp or alarm, informing a possible overheating in the cooling system.
+- Warning lamp and alarms: as they are activated, they inform possible overheating in the cooling system.

-The main component of the engine coolant fan switch (or thermoswitch) is the bimetallic disc.
-Formed by two metals with different thermal expansion coefficients, the bimetallic disk is calibrated to snap at a specific temperature.
-This deformation causes the pin displacement that closes the silver contacts.
-(ON–OFF).
-(Fig. 1).
+The main component of the engine coolant fan switch (or thermoswitch) is the bimetal disc.
+Formed by two metals with different thermal expansion coefficients, the bimetal disk is calibrated to snap at a specific temperature.
+This deformation causes the pin displacement, which activates the on-off silver contacts (Fig. 1).

-Important: Some vehicle models use a Thermoswitch in conjunction with a temperature sender, MTE-THOMSON calls DUPLEX.
-This switch not only informs the temperature excess to the car panel (warning lamp or alarm) but also activates the gauge that informs the coolant temperature situatio.
-(For more information please refer to the Temperature Sensor chapter).
+Important: Some vehicle models use a temperature sender in conjunction with a thermoswitch – in a system called Duplex.
+This sensor not only activates the gauge that informs the coolant temperature increase, but also informs the temperature excess to the instrument panel (via warning lights or alarms).
+(For more information, please refer to the Temperature Sensor article.)

-When used to activate the fan, the Thermoswitch will be located in the vehicle’s radiator.
-When used to activate a warning lamp or alarm, it might be located near the thermostat or many other places in the engine.
+When used to activate the fan, the thermoswitch will be located in the vehicle’s radiator.
+When used to activate a warning lamp or alarm, it might be located near the thermostat or at many other places in the engine.

-- Activate the fan when the coolant’s temperature in the radiator exceeds the specified limit.
-This usually occurs with the vehicle operating in heavy traffic.
+- Activates the fan when the coolant temperature in the radiator exceeds the specified limit.
+This usually occurs when the vehicle is operating in heavy traffic.

-- Activate a warning, which can be either a warning lamp in the vehicle’s instrument panel or a sound alarm.
+- Activates a warning lamp on the vehicle’s instrument panel or a sound alarm.

-- The coolant’s temperature in the radiator increases so much that it boils, causing the engine’s overheating, burning and deforming the cylinder’s head gasket, damaging to hoses, leaking of coolant liquid, etc.
+- The temperature of the coolant in the radiator increases so much that it boils, causing the engine to overheat, burning and deforming the cylinder head gasket, damaging hoses, causing the coolant to leak, among other consequences.

-- The switch does not activate – Inoperative.
+- The switch does not activate – it is inoperative.

-- The switch activates out of the specified temperature.
+- The switch activates out of the specified temperature range.

-In both cases, the diagnostic can be performed in the factory, with the use of specific test equipment.
+In both cases, the diagnosis can be made in the manufacture site, with the use of specific test equipment.

-There is an indication of the activation temperature in all product codes.
+The activation temperature is indicated in all product codes.

 Important actions when changing the fan switch: